PhantomKnight287/pn-2-app/Readme.md

     (PN)<sup>2</sup> Stack
 </h1>

-This stack uses Nextjs,Nestjs,Prisma and Postgres.
-This branch contains code for backend and frontend in different folders.
-To get monorepo setup check `monorepo` branch.
+This branch uses `turborepo` for a monorepo, you can share types between your client and backend using the `db` package.
+The `db` package contains config for prisma and it is added as dependency in frontend as well as backend.